getzlab/getzlab.github.io/team/_posts/1970-01-01-ezike-jide.md

 alum: false
 ---

-Jide is a PhD candidate at MIT's Computational & Systems Biology (CSB) program, coadvised by Aviv Regev.
+Jide is a PhD candidate at MIT's Computational & Systems Biology (CSB) program, coadvised by Gad Getz & Aviv Regev.
 Jide works at the intersection of single cell genomics and cancer.
 He studies the interplay between somatic mutations and transcription in the context of tumor evolution.